 CBP Seizures for Forfeitures

 U.S. Customs and Border Protection (CBP) handles administrative forfeitures after property is seized for violations of customs laws and other laws enforced by CBP.
-In addition to seizure by CBP agents, CPB also processes seizures on behalf of U.S. Immigration and Customs Enforcement (ICE) and Homeland Security Investigations (HSI).
+In addition to seizures by CBP agents, CBP also processes seizures on behalf of U.S. Immigration and Customs Enforcement (ICE) and Homeland Security Investigations (HSI).

 The notice of seizure gives you three options:

-- do nothing so CBP takes your property forever without a fight;
+1. do nothing, which allows CBP to take your property forever without a fight;

 Filing the claim for court action triggers a 90-day deadline for CBP to either return the property or file a complaint for forfeiture in the U.S. District Court.